oliverychen/oliverychen.github.io/pages/teaching/index.md

 	* 2014 Statistical Reasoning in Public Health I, Department of Biostatistics, Johns Hopkins Bloomberg School of Public Health.

+	* 2010-2012 Introduction to Statistical Methods (Spring), Department of Mathematics and Statistics, Washington State University.

-	* 2010-2012 Introduction to Statistical Methods (Stat 212), Department of Statistics, Washington State University.
+  * 2010-2012 Introduction to Statistical Methods (Fall), Department of Mathematics and Statistics, Washington State University.